Honey Blackberry Scones

 Directions

-1. Preheat the oven to 450 degrees F. Line a baking sheet with a Silpat or parchment paper (you can also just leave it bare – I just like less cleanup).
+1. Preheat the oven to 450 degrees F. Line a baking sheet with a Silpat or parchment paper.

-4. Turn dough onto a lightly floured countertop, sprinkle the dough with flour, and lightly pat the dough until it just comes together.
+4. Turn dough onto a lightly floured countertop (you may or may not need to flour the counter if your dough has dry spots) and lightly pat the dough until it just comes together.
 Pat it into a circle about 10 inches diameter and 1 ½ inches thick.
 Cut the dough into eight equal wedges.

 5. Transfer each wedge to the prepared baking sheet, spacing each wedge about 2 inches apart.
 Whisk about 1 tbsp honey with 2-3 tbsp buttermilk in a small bowl (or the same measuring cup you used to mix the milk, honey, and eggs), and brush the tops of the wedges with .
 Bake at 450 degrees F for 10-12 minutes until the edges are lightly browned.
 Remove from the oven to a cooling rack, allow to cool in the pan for 5 minutes, then transfer the scones to a cooling rack to cool completely, about 20 minutes.